haoranXie/Spectral-Depths/README.md

 - **Reality-Bending Mysteries**: Uncover dark secrets hidden in the spire's twisted reality.

 ## Getting Started
-A good idea is to look at the notion documentation on instructions for writers, programmers, and artists.
-Please contact haoranxie2005@gmail.com for access to the notion.
+A good idea is to look at the Notion documentation on instructions for writers, programmers, and artists.
+Please contact haoranxie2005@gmail.com for access to the Notion.